The microbiome is getting more and more attention if we want to maintain our health in the long term.

 Our modern dietary habits have a major impact on the ecosystem of the microbiome.

+Not only excess carbohydrates are digested by the microbiome, but also excess proteins.
+The microbes of our gut microbiome have an insatiable appetite.
 However, there is a price to pay for all this.
-Some of the bacteria that are specialized in carbohydrates or proteins grow so strongly in numbers that the balance is lost.
+Some of the bacteria that specialize in carbohydrates or proteins grow so much in number that the balance is lost.

-In addition to changing eating habits, it is important to support the suppressed bacteria in order to bring the ecosystem back into balance.
+The name used for this is dysbiosis.
+Dysbiosis with an overgrowth of gram-negative bacteria induces an immune response and thus a strong inflammatory response that causes ‘leaky gut’.
+In addition to changing eating habits, it is important to support the suppressed bacteria to bring the ecosystem back into balance.

+However, experience shows that this causes bloating and flatulence.
+Basically, the microbiome is no longer able to digest these fibers during a state of dysbiosis.
 Hence the opposite reaction.
-In addition, in most cases only one type of fibre (such as FOS, for example) is administered.
-This cannot restore a balance!
+In addition, in most cases only one type of fiber is administered.
+This cannot restore the balance!

-Fruits and vegetables that are fermented are the perfect menu for weakened microorganisms.
-They get an extremely varied menu of different types of complex microfibres, SOD-like antioxidants, peptides, anti-inflammatory polysaccharides and SCFAs to regain strength.
+The fermented polyphenols from fruits and vegetables also have an anti-inflammatory effect, which always benefits a sick gut.
+Fermented fruits and vegetables are the perfect menu for weakened microorganisms.
+They get an extremely varied menu of different types of complex microfibers, SOD-like antioxidants, peptides, anti-inflammatory polysaccharides and SCFAs to regain their strength.

 Fermented fruits and vegetables are a new generation of dietary fibers that serve as prebiotics!

 In addition, they contain smaller polyphenols that have an anti-inflammatory effect in the gut.